 「その先生の話を聞くときどき、やる気が出ます。」

-Because 「ときどき」 is an adverb, and it does not fit in the same place or with the same meaning.
+「ときどき」 is an adverb, so it does not fit this position or this meaning.

 「私はときどき、その先生の話を聞きます。」